chimericdream/worldofpannotia.com/src/equipment/goods-services/mounts-related-gear/index.md

 **Saddle, Exotic:** An exotic saddle is like a normal saddle of the same sort except that it is designed for an unusual mount.
 Exotic saddles come in military, pack, and riding styles.

-**Saddle, Military:** A military saddle braces the rider, providing a +2 circumstance bonus on _ride_ checks related to staying in the saddle.
+**Saddle, Military:** A military saddle braces the rider, providing a +2 circumstance bonus on {% skill_link ride %} checks related to staying in the saddle.
 If you're knocked unconscious while in a military saddle, you have a 75% chance to stay in the saddle (compared to 50% for a riding saddle).

 **Saddle, Pack:** A pack saddle holds gear and supplies, but not a rider.
 It holds as much gear as the mount can carry.